 Dr. John Ringman, Associate Clinical Professor of Neurology, David Geffen School of Medicine at UCLA, and Associate Clinical Director, Mary S. Easton Center for Alzheimer's Disease Research at UCLA was quoted Dec.
 13 in a LA Times article about a possible therapeutic drug, which will begin the five-year clinical trial next Spring in Yarumal, Colombia.
 The name of this drug trial is called Alzheimer's Prevention Initiative.
 Dr. Ringman and his group will also be enrolling subjects in this study at the Easton Center at UCLA.

-Dr. Gregory Cole, Professor of Medicine and Neurology, and Associate Director of the Mary S. Easton Center for Alzheimer's Disease Research at UCLA, was quoted in a Jan.
-24USA Todayarticle about research indicating that higher cognitive activity in young and middle-aged adults may lead to lower levels of a protein linked to Alzheimer's disease.
+Dr. David B. Teplow, Professor of Neurology and Interim Director of the Mary S. Easton Center for Alzheimer's Disease Research at UCLA, was quoted Nov.
+28 in a Chicago Tribune story about a study that used a human gene in mice to more accurately measure the damage caused by Alzheimer's disease.